Schedule & Event Details

 Kara Rubinstein Deyerin, JD, LLM

-RTK Co-founder & CEO
+RTK Founder & President

 Kara was born and raised in Seattle, Washington.
 She married her high-school sweetheart and together they traveled for a number of years before attending college.
 Kara went on to receive a BA, MA, a law degree from the George Washington University, and later a LLM from the University of Washington.
 Her husband and sons constantly keep her on her toes.
 Any moment of free quiet time she can find is spent designing, reading, and cooking; but storytelling is her passion.